Your Next Beat: Civic Culture

 How do we craft stories that help us move forward after the 2024 election?
 Our nation needs new civic narratives — of who we are, and who we can be.
 We need stories that show the groundswell of everyday Americans who are changing the culture of their communities towards connection, repair, and progress.

 Join this engaging webinar for journalists, storytellers, and content creators who are — or want to be! — champions for lifting up these stories that help our country heal our divisions and find our way forward.
-You’ll learn practical recommendations to help from storytelling and messaging experts, convened by Citizen University.
+You’ll learn practical recommendations from storytelling, journalism, and messaging experts, convened by Citizen University.
+The call will be recorded and shared with those who register.

 Monday, December 9